tkmarsh/IoT-LEDBulbRemote/README.md

 # LEDBulbRemote
-## A sketch that cycles through IR controls for cheap RGBW LED bulbs.
+## An example sketch that cycles through an IR control function for cheap RGBW LED bulbs.

 **Currenly only works with ones from Home Bargains.**